CristianaCostaPereira/Vue-Udemy/README.md

     * `v-on:` ---> `@`

 Assignment 3 section 2:
-    * practive reactivity with computed and watch p
+    * practice reactivity with computed and watch.

 Lesson 32:
     * dynamic styling with inline styles.